 Chase has launched a new zero annual fee card called Chase Freedom Flex℠.
 Also, there are some new changes to the Chase Freedom Unlimited.
 Often times when a credit card (or loyalty program) receives “enhancements”, the enhancements are a way to soften the blow of a negative bigger change.
 This is NOT the case here!

 The new card, Chase Freedom Flex, will be replacing the Chase Freedom.
 This new card is very similar to the Chase Freedom, but with a few additional perks!
-Likewise, the Chase Freedom Unlimited is keeping the earn rate we love so much, but it is also adding some new bonus categories.
+Likewise, the card_name is keeping the earn rate we love so much, but it is also adding some new bonus categories.